 - Change your eating habits and times.
 Eat smaller meals more frequently.

 - Stay hydrated.
 Water is best but there are other healthy options.

 1. Listen To What Your Body Is Telling You

-Most patients experience little or no side effects, while some experience any of a number of side effects.
+Most patients experience little or no side effects during cancer treatment, while some experience any of a number of side effects.
 Side effects can occur the same day or after treatment.